Free delivery on orders over €45 Spend just €45 more to get free delivery You are eligible for free shipping

 Nettle (Neantóg), Urtica dioica

 The stinging nettle is a plant we have all come into contact with at some point or another, usually resulting in an unpleasant sting.
 The name Urtica comes from the Latin verb urere, meaning 'to burn’.
-The sting is caused by the long, thin, hollow hairs (called trichomes) breaking.
-The tips of these hairs are actually pure silica, but when brushed against, this breaks off and the hair acts like a needle, piercing the skin's surface.
+The sting is caused by the long, thin, hollow hairs (called trichomes) breaking and piercing the skin's surface.
 It then releases a chemical mix that can cause redness, irritation, stinging and itching.
-It also releases the happy hormone serotonin, but in this instance, it only functions as an irritant.

 Health Benefits